sonic-net/sonic-mgmt/docs/testplan/dual_tor/dual_tor_muxcable_test_plan.md

 The below hardware features/properties of the Y-Cable are to be tested in this test plan.
 The focus is going to be on the following capabilities of the Y-Cable.

-- Checking the read side of the Cable and establishing the read side is one of the valid values.
+- Checking the read side of the Cable and establishing the read side is one of the valid values by reading the eeprom/register spec.
-- Toggling the MUX to both the sides and ensure the mux-direction/active link side matches with the side mux is toggled to.
+- Toggling the MUX to both the sides and ensure the mux-direction/active link side matches with the side mux is toggled to by reading the eeprom/register spec.
 - Verify that the mux-direction/active link side also complies with traffic behavior.
 In particular the side mux is toggled to should be the only side TOR traffic reaches the NIC side.
 The traffic from NIC side to TOR should be braodcasted.
 - Verify that during toggle/failover number of frames dropped is minimal or zero or whatever the vendor expectation is from Y-Cable for drop count
 - Verify that number of frames received is equal to number of frames sent in both northbound/southbound traffic flows for a predefined set period of time.